Keene State College: Academics

 Some of the largest academic programs at Keene State College are Education, Business Management/Management, Psychology, Safety & Occupational Health Applied Sciences, and Criminal Justice Studies, according to the declared majors reported in the Keene State College Factbook.

 Keene State College offers more than 40 areas of undergraduate study in the liberal arts, social sciences, sciences, and professional programs, as well as selected graduate degrees.
 Both the Master of Science in Safety & Occupational Health Applied Sciences and Master of Science in Public Health Nutrition are offered as fully online programs.
 Other notable majors include Construction Safety Sciences, Sustainability Studies, Construction Management, Neuroscience, and Nursing.
 Keene's Factbook 2019-2020 shows that Exercise Science and Criminal Justice Studies are some of the fastest growing majors.

 The Safety & Occupational Health Applied Sciences program is the second largest major on campus.
 This program began holding an annual professional development conference in conjunction with the student ASSE (American Society of Safety Engineers) chapter.

-The Education major at Keene State College is a respected teacher education program.
-The college hosts major annual seminars in children's literature.

-The Film Studies program hosts an annual student film festival.

-Keene State College recently became the first accredited university in the nation to offer a four-year undergraduate degree in Holocaust and Genocide Studies.
+Keene State College is also the first accredited university in the nation to offer a four-year undergraduate degree in Holocaust and Genocide Studies.